-- 1.1 This Corporate Policy is based upon the requirements of the Regulation of Investigatory Powers Act 2000 ("RIPA"), the Home Office's Code of Practice for Covert Surveillance, and Covert Human Intelligence Sources ("CHIS") ("Codes"), and the Home Office guidance for local authorities in England and Wales on the judicial approval process for RIPA and the crime threshold for directed surveillance ("Guidance"). - 1.2 Ribble Valley Borough Council (the "Council") has also taken into account and incorporated the guidance given by the Office of Surveillance Commissioners in its report dated 4 June 2008, 21 August 2011, and 10 August 2014 and is grateful to it for providing this. - 1.3 On 18 November 2008 the Head of Legal and Democratic Services was authorised by the Council's Policy and Finance Committee to carry out periodic reviews of this policy and to amend it to the extent necessary to keep it up to date and in line with the Home Office's Codes of Practice. - 1.4 Whilst this policy provides guidance it is not intended to be an authoritative source on the provisions of RIPA.
+- 1.1 This Corporate Policy is based upon the requirements of the Regulation of Investigatory Powers Act 2000 ("RIPA"), the Home Office's Code of Practice for Covert Surveillance and property interference, and Covert Human Intelligence Sources ("CHIS") ("Codes"), and the Home Office guidance for local authorities in England and Wales on the judicial approval process for RIPA and the crime threshold for directed surveillance ("Guidance"). - 1.2 Ribble Valley Borough Council (the "Council") has also taken into account and incorporated the guidance given by the Office of Surveillance Commissioners in its report dated 4 June 2008, 21 August 2011, and 10 August 2014 and is grateful to it for providing this. - 1.3 On 18 November 2008 the Head of Legal and Democratic Services was authorised by the Council's Policy and Finance Committee to carry out periodic reviews of this policy and to amend it to the extent necessary to keep it up to date and in line with the Home Office's Codes of Practice.
+As recommended in the Codes an annual report will be taken to the Council's Policy and Finance Committee, which will contain such detail to enable Committee to determine that the Council's policy is fit for purpose.
+There will also be 6 monthly reports to Committee on the level of RIPA activity or inactivity. - 1.4 Whilst this policy provides guidance it is not intended to be an authoritative source on the provisions of RIPA.
 All Officers must therefore make reference to RIPA itself and to the Codes, and the Guidance for an authoritative position. - 1.5 Should any Officer be uncertain in respect of any aspect of RIPA, the authorising procedures set out in this policy, or at all, they should contact the legal department of the Council immediately. - 1.6 The Council's Solicitor is the RIPA Senior Responsible Officer.